7evy/tampermonkey_scripts/picrew/wip_manager/README.md

 This script adds a toolbar to save, load and delete Picrew's image maker contexts.
 You can switch between several characters on any image maker.

-:warning: Updates to an image maker can break your saved works.
+⚠️ Updates to an image maker can break your saved works.